NirmaMali/To-Do-List/README.md

 -  Sync with Google Calendar or other external calendar apps

-- Add user authentication and cloud synchronization
+- Add user authentication and cloud synchronisation

 - Improve responsiveness for mobile and tablet devices